GenericMappingTools/gmt/doc/rst/source/supplements/seis/meca.rst

 .. _-N:

 **-N**
-    Does **NOT** skip symbols that fall outside frame boundary specified by |-R| [Default plots symbols inside frame only].
+    Does **not** skip symbols that fall outside frame boundary specified by |-R| [Default plots symbols inside frame only].

 .. _-T: